Your free e-book!See when it is not worth using Scrum.

 Before the digital transformation, customers had to go to a shop and ask the customer service to help them find what they need.
 Today everything is easier and you can find and buy exactly what you want without leaving home.
 What’s more, thanks to personalization, eCommerce platforms are not only giving us an option to buy things online but also, they ensure we see offers that are relevant to us and things we are interested in.

 eCommerce personalization is a process of delivering personalized content, offers, and product recommendations based on visitors’ previous actions, purchase history, demographics, and other personal data.
 Personalization aims to adjust the content to a customer’s preferences to deliver unique and positive impressions about the brand.
-The impressions make customers see the platform as a valuable one and continue to use its services.
+The impressions make customers see the platform as a valuable one hence they continue to use its services.
 As a result, the eCommerce platform gains more customers and successfully increases sales.

 Personalization is not limited to several activities.
-It can be implemented in many forms that eventually show a visitor we care about their experience and we treat them as an individual, not mass.
+It can be implemented in many forms that eventually show to a visitor we care about their experience and we treat them as an individual, not mass.
 Here are a few examples of the eCommerce personalization strategy.

 Zalando sends customers an email to remind them they abandoned the shop cart with the chosen items.
 It’s important to promote your platform also when a user left it.